 Every.
 Single.
 One.

-Oklahoma quarterback Baker Mayfield, who is the becoming the pride of the Cleveland Browns, was 27-of-36 for 545 yards and seven touchdown passes.
+Oklahoma quarterback Baker Mayfield, who is becoming the pride of the Cleveland Browns, was 27-of-36 for 545 yards and seven touchdown passes and zero interceptions.
 Not to be outdone, wide receiver Dede Westbrook did his part by catching nine of those passes for 202 yards and two touchdowns.

 Oklahoma running back Joe Mixon also became one of only seven players in NCAA history to rush for over 200 yards (263) and have 100 or more yards receiving (114) in one game.
-He also scored five total TDs adding to the incredible record-breaking game on Saturday night.
+He also scored five total TDs adding to the incredible record-breaking game on Saturday night at Jones AT&T Stadium.

 Patrick Mahomes' Records